Italy hero image

 • St. Mark’s and Rialto; optional lagoon islands for quieter hours.

-• Focus on strolls and views; simple boat transfers.
+• Focus on strolls and views with simple boat transfers.

 Trip Length & Pacing